 - Representing you in a personal injury trial, if necessary

-Wingate, Russotti, Shapiro & Halperin, LLP, has more than 50 years of experience and has routinely received accolades for our commitment to our clients.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has more than 50 years of experience and has routinely received accolades for our commitment to our clients.
 Among our numerous cases, we have successfully achieved positive case results for injured motorcyclists, including in a complicated case involving a negligent government agency.
 If you or someone you loved was injured in a motorcycle accident in New York City, you can trust that we will handle your case with diligence and professionalism.
-To speak to one of our attorneys in a free, no-obligation consultation, call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353.
+To speak to one of our attorneys in a free, no-obligation consultation, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353.